How the P-N Junction, Depletion Region and Barrier Potential are Formed

 In covalent bonding, all valence electrons of each and every atom in a pure semiconductor material are involved, no electrons are left without forming a bond.

-Since all valence electrons are involved in the process, there is no free electrons that left, thus creating a chemically stable material.
+Since all valence electrons are involved in the process, there are no free electrons left, thus creating a chemically stable material.
 This material will not conduct at absolute zero temperature.

-However, when the temperature of a semiconductor material is increased, valence electrons gain energy to break from colavent bonds and become free for conduction.
+However, when the temperature of a semiconductor material is increased, valence electrons gain energy to break from covalent bonds and become free for conduction.

 Doping is the process of adding a controlled amount of impurities to a semiconductor material to improve its conductivity.

-Impurities added to semiconductor materials are elements from group five and group three in the periodic table.
+Impurities added to semiconductor materials are elements from group 5 and group 3 in the periodic table.

-Atoms of group five include phosphorus and arsenic.
-Atoms of group three include indium and boron.
+Atoms of group 5 include phosphorus and arsenic.
+Atoms of group 3 include indium and boron.

-If a semiconductor material is doped with atoms of group three, the outcome is called a p-type material.
+If a semiconductor material is doped with atoms of group 3, the outcome is called a p-type material.

-If a semiconductor material is doped with atoms of group five, the outcome is called an n-type material.
+If a semiconductor material is doped with atoms of group 5, the outcome is called an n-type material.
 P-type and n-type materials are the basic building blocks for most electronic devices.

-As we mentioned earlier, semiconductor materials have four valence electrons while atoms of group five and three have five and three valence electrons respectively.
+As mentioned earlier, semiconductor materials have four valence electrons while atoms of group 5 and group 3 have five and three valence electrons respectively.

-When a semiconductor material is doped with atoms of group five such as phosphorus, there is always an electron from every phosphorus atom that is left without forming a bond.
+When a semiconductor material is doped with atoms of group 5 such as phosphorus, there is always an electron from every phosphorus atom that is left without forming a bond.

 The phosphorus atom will share its four valence electrons with four silicon atoms surrounding it and left with an extra electron without forming a bond.

-This electron from every phosphorus atom becomes free and will initiate conduction when the material is connected to a source of voltage.
+This electron from every phosphorus atom becomes free and initiates conduction when the material is connected to a voltage source.

-Since conduction in the n-type material is initiated most by electrons, electrons are the majority charge carriers in the n-type material.
+Since conduction in the n-type material is initiated mostly by electrons, electrons are the majority charge carriers in the n-type material.

-Holes also initiate conduction in n-type material, but at a lesser extent.
+Holes also contribute to conduction in n-type material, but to a lesser extent.
 Holes are minority charge carriers in the n-type material.

-When a semiconductor material is doped with atoms of group three such as boron, there is always a hole from every boron atom that is created in the material after covalent bonding.
+When a semiconductor material is doped with atoms of group 3, such as boron, there is always a hole from every boron atom that is created in the material after covalent bonding.

 Boron atoms have three valence electrons while silicon atoms have four valence electrons.

-This hole will initiate conduction in the material when the material is connected to a source of voltage.
+This hole initiates conduction in the material when the material is connected to a voltage source.

-Conduction i the p-type material is initiated most by holes, holes are said to be the majority charge carriers.
+Conduction in the p-type material is initiated mostly by holes; holes are the majority charge carriers.

-Electrons also initiate conduction in p-type material but to a lesser extent, electrons are said to be minority charge carriers in the p-type material.
+Electrons also contribute to conduction in p-type material, but to a lesser extent; electrons are the minority charge carriers in the p-type material.

-NB - In the n-type and p-type materials, free electrons and holes are created by the process of doping but the materials have an equal number of electrons and protons on each of them.
+NB - In the n-type and p-type materials, free electrons and holes are created by the process of doping but the materials have an equal number of electrons and protons overal.
 The n-type and p-type materials are considered neutral.

 When we take a piece of a p-type material and another piece of n-type material and join them together, a p-n junction is formed.

-A p-n junction is a boundary that seperates the joined p-type and n-type materials.
+A p-n junction is a boundary that separates the joined p-type and n-type materials.

 When p-type and n-type materials are joined together, there are several activities that take place near the junction that cause the creation of a depletion region.

-A depletion region is a region where the p-type and n-type materials are short of their majority charge carriers.
+A depletion region is a region where the p-type and n-type materials are short or depleted of their majority charge carriers.

 As soon as a junction is formed, randomly moving free electrons near the junction cross the junction to combine with holes in the p-type material.

-When electrons cross the junction, the n-type material loses electrons, causing a creation of a layer of holes in the n-type material near the junction.
+When electrons cross the junction, the n-type material loses electrons, causing a creation of a layer of holes (or a layer of positive charges) in the n-type material near the junction.

-When electrons cross the junction to combine with holes in p-type material, they cause electrons to surpass holes in the p-type material.
-This results in the creation of a layer of excess electrons in the p-type material near the junction.
+When electrons cross the junction to combine with holes in p-type material, they cause electrons to exceed holes in the p-type material.
+This results in the creation of a layer of excess electrons (or negative charges) in the p-type material near the junction.

 The layer of excess electrons in the p-type material and holes in n-type material forms a depletion region.

-In the depletion region, they are opposite charges on the sides of a p-n junction.
+In the depletion region, there are opposite charges on the sides of a p-n junction.
 Whenever opposite charges are near each other, there is a force acting between them.
-The force between the opposite charges forms electric field.
+The force between the opposite charges forms an electric field.

-As electrons cross the junction soon after formation of the p-n junction, the electric field will gradually increase in strength untill it prevents the continual crossing of free electrons and the movement stops.
+As electrons cross the junction soon after formation of the p-n junction, the electric field will gradually increase in strength until it prevents the continual crossing of free electrons and the movement stops.

 Barrier Potential